MuddyMaps/MuddyMaps.js/README.md

 | upperHue  | int hue number (x/360) |  The border color to apply to counties that have totals above the upper fence | 60  |

-## 2. Set up a local webserver
+### 3. Set up a local webserver

-This project runs entirely in the browser and does not require any server computation.
-However, due to modern web browsers' adherence to the same origin policy, you need to serve the files from a webserver that allows same origin policy.
-This will allow Muddy Maps to access your CSV to read the data and do its analysis.
+In order to view your map in the browser, you need to run a local web-server so that the browser can load your CSV data.
+This is due to the [same origin policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) enforced in modern web browsers for your security.

-How to set up a simple HTTP server on a mac:
+How to set up a simple HTTP server on a Mac:

 ### Use Python's SimpleHTTPServer